gcho3223/TB2024/README.md

   * `HistSet.h`: class for managing a set of arbitrary histograms (used in `HistContainer.h`)

 ### PostProcessing codes (under `./postProcess`)
-Codes to post-process the results of the event loop (explanation will be updated soon)
+Codes to post-process the results of the event loop.

+Dedicated explanation is in `./postProcess/README.md`

 ## Reference